pintergreg/software-engineering/lectures/06_uml.md

 <!--Inheritance is a mechanism that allows one class (subclass or derived class) to inherit attributes and methods from another class (superclass or base class).
 This promotes code reusability, as common functionality can be defined in a base class and reused in derived classes.-->

 - a mechanism that allows one class (subclass or derived class) to inherit attributes and methods from another class (superclass or base class)
-- this promotes code reusability, as common functionality can be defined in a base class and reused in derived classes
+- this is said to promote code reusability, as common functionality can be defined in a base class and reused in derived classes
-- results hierarchical relationship which fosters modular design
+- results hierarchical relationship which can foster modular design
     - also increases dependency

 ## class-based inheritance

+- class-orientated, or class-based programming
+    - inheritance via classes of objects,
+    - instead of inheritance via the objects alone
 - every object is defined by a class
-    - which is a definition or a blueprint
+    - which is like a definition or a blueprint
     - describes the structure and behavior of an object
 - most common